localtunnel/localtunnel/README.md

 ## use ##

-Super East!
+Super Easy!
 Assuming your local server is running on port 8000, just use the ```lt``` command to start the tunnel.

 ```
 lt --port 8000